 After capturing Qusair that June, the military swiftly launched a fresh assault on Khalidiya.
 Despite coming under heavy bombardment and being cut off from new supplies and reinforcements, rebel fighters in the district lasted until the end of July before being forced to withdraw.

-By the end of January 2014, only the Old City was still held by the opposition.
+By the end of January 2014, the Old City was still being held by the opposition.
 Up to 3,000 civilians were believed to have been trapped there, without access to food and medical supplies and under repeated bombardment by artillery and aircraft, since June 2012.

 One activist in the city told the BBC there was widespread starvation.